-Centuria has a Property Valuation Policy in place which it complies to.
-Investors may contact Centuria for a copy of the full Valuation Policy.
+Centuria has a Property Valuation Policy in place and has complied with the policy for the entire period since the last RG46 Statement was issued.
+Investors may contact Centuria for a copy of the full Property Valuation Policy.

-The Quarterly Fund Updates will include a table setting out the latest carrying values of the Fund's investments.
+The Quarterly Fund Updates and monthly Factsheets include a table setting out the latest carrying values of the Fund's investments.